-- Customer demand remained strong for both products during the quarter prior to the emergence of the COVID-19 pandemic in the U.S. in March.
-We expect product demand to continue at current decreased levels through the duration of the COVID-19 pandemic until restrictions on elective surgeries and office visits are lifted. - During the quarter, public health authorities and government agencies including the Centers for Medicare & Medicaid Services (CMS), recommended the postponement of all non-essential elective surgeries, including cataract surgery, for an extended period of time during the COVID-19 pandemic.
+- Underlying customer demand and Distributor purchases by specialty distributors and specialty pharmacies (collectively, the "Distributors") of both products was negatively impacted during the second quarter of 2020 due to shut downs associated with the COVID-19 Coronavirus Pandemic (the "Pandemic") in the U.S. Although we did see a modest return of customer demand in June 2020, we expect this demand level to continue at current decreased levels through the duration of the COVID-19 Pandemic until restrictions on elective surgeries and office visits are removed and customer demand returns to pre-Pandemic levels.
+During the first quarter of 2020, public health authorities and government agencies including the Centers for Medicare & Medicaid Services (CMS), recommended the postponement of all non-essential elective surgeries, including cataract surgery, for an extended period of time during the Pandemic.
 As a result, ambulatory surgery centers (ASCs) closed or limited operations, decreasing DEXYCU product demand and orders.
-Our sales organization has maintained contact with customers during the pandemic by providing virtual support and education with regard to DEXYCU.
-Uveitis and retinal specialist office visits continued to be conducted for YUTIQ, though at reduced frequency, as chronic non-infectious uveitis affecting the posterior segment of the eye can lead to blindness if left untreated. - There have been no disruptions to the supply chains for YUTIQ and DEXYCU during the pandemic and we continue to produce finished product for commercial sale. - In April, we announced a reorganization of its commercial operations and the cancellation or deferral of planned spending to conserve cash due to the impact of the COVID-19 pandemic, particularly the postponement of nearly all elective surgeries including cataract surgery.
+This status continued into the second quarter of 2020 with some areas of the U.S. beginning to reopen.
+With limited on-site access during the Pandemic, our sales organization has maintained contact with customers during the Pandemic by providing virtual support and education with regard to DEXYCU. - Although many uveitis and retinal specialist offices remained open during the Panedmic, YUTIQ demand was reduced to mostly emergency cases because chronic non-infectious uveitis affecting the posterior segment of the eye can lead to blindness if left untreated.
+During the Pandemic, our sales organization continued to call on such offices, though at a reduced frequency. - There have been no disruptions to the supply chains for YUTIQ and DEXYCU during the Pandemic and we continue to produce finished product for commercial sale. - In April, we announced a reorganization of our commercial operations and the cancellation or deferral of planned spending to conserve cash due to the impact of the COVID-19 Pandemic, particularly the postponement of nearly all elective surgeries including cataract surgery.
 This reorganization was primarily focused on a reduction in the external contract sales organization for DEXYCU.
-We plan to allocate its remaining DEXYCU commercial resources to high-volume ASCs in key U.S. regions.
+We plan to allocate our remaining DEXYCU commercial resources to high-volume ASCs in key U.S. regions.
 The reorganization is expected to result in annual savings of approximately \$7 million and one-time savings of approximately \$10 million from other planned expenditure cancellations and deferrals. - In April 2020, we received a \$2.0M Paycheck Protection Program (PPP) loan through the Small Business Administration's Paycheck Protection Program (PPP) under the Coronavirus Aid, Relief and Economic Security Act of 2020 (the CARES Act).
-The PPP loan will enable us to retain key commercial infrastructure and employees and avoid furloughs as product demand and revenues remain significantly reduced due to ASC and physician office closures necessitated by the COVID-19 pandemic.
-We plan to use the proceeds of the PPP loan to cover payroll costs, rent and utilities in accordance with the CARES Act. - In February 2020, we completed an underwritten public offering of 15,000,000 shares of our common stock at a public offering price of \$1.45 per share.
-The gross proceeds of the offering were \$21,750,000, before deducting the underwriting discounts and commissions and other transaction expenses.
-This offering closed on February 25, 2020. - In January 2020, we entered into an exclusive license agreement with Ocumension Therapeutics for the development and commercialization in Mainland China, Hong Kong, Macau and Taiwan of DEXYCU for the treatment of post-operative inflammation following ocular surgery.
-Under the terms of the license agreement, we received an upfront payment of \$2 million and will be eligible to receive up to an additional \$12.0 million if certain future prespecified development, regulatory and commercial sales milestones are achieved by Ocumension.
-In addition, we are entitled to receive a mid-single digit sales-based royalty.
-In exchange, Ocumension will receive exclusive rights to develop and commercialize the product in the greater China territory, at its own cost and expense with us supplying product for clinical trials and commercial sale.
+We expect the PPP loan will enable us to retain key commercial infrastructure and employees and avoid furloughs as product demand and revenues remain significantly reduced due to ASC and physician office closures necessitated by the COVID-19 Pandemic.
+We plan to use the proceeds of the PPP loan to cover payroll costs, rent and utilities in accordance with the CARES Act and anticipate the loan will be fully forgiven. - In July 2020, we announced the appointment of Dr. Jay Duker as our Chief Strategic Scientific Officer.
+Dr. Duker brings more than thirty years of ophthalmology experience to EyePoint with roles held in the clinical, research, business, and academic settings.
+Dr. Duker is also the Director of the New England Eye Center.
+He is also Professor and Chair of Ophthalmology at Tufts Medical Center and Tufts University School of Medicine, as well as the Chairman of the Board of Sesen Bio, Inc., a publicly traded clinical stage biopharmaceutical company.